jitendra01mishra/advanced-terraform-2823489/README.md

 	chmod 400 tf_key.pem
 	ssh -i “tf_key.pem” ec2-user@<your_instance_name>

+few aws CLI commands :

+export AWS_PAGER="" # -- this is resturn the out put the console .. by it aws cli send the output to the page out

+aws ec2 describe-instances --query "Reservations[].Instances[].InstanceId" --output table

 # Advanced Terraform
 This is the repository for the LinkedIn Learning course Advanced Terraform.
 The full course is available from [LinkedIn Learning][lil-course-url].